northamericanbancard/web-api-base-sdk-php/README.md

 # Web API Base SDK PHP

-For use when creating either project specific SDKs or for use in our [AWS API Gateway Generic PHP Bundle](https://github.com/northamericanbancard/apigateway-generic-php-sdk-symfony-bundle).
+For use when creating either project specific SDKs or for use in our [Web API Base SDK Bundle](https://github.com/northamericanbancard/web-api-base-sdk-bundle).

 ## Getting Started